Economic policy of the Obama administration: Energy policy

 On the issue of nuclear power, in 2005, Obama stated, "... as Congress considers policies to address air quality and the deleterious effects of carbon emissions on the global ecosystem, it is reasonable – and realistic – for nuclear power to remain on the table for consideration.
 Illinois has 11 nuclear power plants – the most of any State in the country – and nuclear power provides more than half of Illinois's electricity needs."
 Regarding McCain's plans for 45 new nuclear power plants, Obama said that it's not serious, it's not new, it's not the kind of energy policy that will give families the relief they need.
 Obama declared himself flatly opposed to building the Yucca Mountain nuclear waste repository in Nevada.
-Furthermore, he opposes new nuclear plants until the problems of nuclear waste storage, safety and cost can be addressed.
+Furthermore, he opposed new nuclear plants until the problems of nuclear waste storage, safety and cost can be addressed.

 In 2006, in response to Illinois residents' concerns about unreported radioactive leaks by Exelon Corporation, Obama introduced a Senate bill to effect mandatory disclosure of such leaks.
 In 2008, The New York Times, which had endorsed Hillary Clinton, charged that, in revising his bill, Obama had "removed language mandating prompt reporting and simply offered guidance to regulators".
 In response, the Obama campaign cited a National Journal analysis of the revised bill, showing that "Obama's bill would require that any leak of radioactive materials exceeding the levels set by the Nuclear Regulatory Commission and the EPA be reported to state and local authorities, and to the NRC within 24 hours."

 Obama and other senators introduced a bill in 2007 to promote the development of commercially viable plug-in hybrids and other electric-drive vehicles in order to shift away from petroleum fuels and "toward much cleaner – and cheaper – electricity for transportation".
 Similar legislation is now in effect in the Energy Independence and Security Act of 2007.
 Obama proposes that the U.S. Government invest in such developments using revenue generated from an auction-based cap-and-trade or emissions trading program to reduce greenhouse gas emissions.

 Obama stresses innovation as a means to improve energy efficiency, calling for a 50% improvement by 2030.
 He has called for a 50 mpgus rule, proposing tax credits to automakers in order to ease the transition.

 He opposes drilling in the Arctic National Wildlife Refuge.

 On June 22, 2008, Obama proposed tightening regulations on oil speculators in an effort to ease record high prices of oil.
 "My plan fully closes the Enron loophole and restores common-sense regulation," Obama said.